Making of

 How to prove streaming

+Do not take the streaming claim on faith.
 Use /c?perf=1 or the local streaming probe.
 The useful comparison is initial_html_sent versus model_first_chunk.
 If initial HTML is sent first, the page is not waiting for the full model answer.

 npm run measure:streaming -- 'http://localhost:3000/c?perf=1' 'Write a short list about streaming'